2016 China Open – Women's singles

-Agnieszka Radwańska won the 2016 China Open Women's Singles tennis title, defeating Johanna Konta in the final, 6–4, 6–2.
+Agnieszka Radwańska defeated Johanna Konta in the final in straight sets to win her second China Open title.
+It was Radwańska's 20th and career last singles crown before her retirement in 2018.

 Garbiñe Muguruza was the defending champion, but lost in the third round to Petra Kvitová.

 Seeds

 The four Wuhan semifinalists received a bye into the second round.
 They were as follows: